 So can I. I can’t say why, but I just can.
 I’m exhausted and cold, but I want to keep fishing.
 That’s when it dawns on me: What makes Scott Kieper such a great guide isn’t just his innovative tactics or his ability to think like a predator.
 It’s also the strength of his enthusiasm and his confidence and how that strength rubs off on the anglers with him.
 Kieper gets me to believe that I’m going to catch another muskie and that it’s going to be a trophy.
 For the rest of the night I’ll keep telling myself: You’re gonna catch something big.
 So be ready.

-And even though I won’t catch anything, I don’t know that now.
+And even though I won’t catch the fish of 10000 casts, I don’t know that now.
 I won’t know that until Kieper stashes away the Sour Patch Kids and hauls in the spread at 2 a.m.
 Until then, I’ll keep watching the fishfinder and listening to the lake.
 I’ll keep waiting for that strike.

 It’s a moment I’ve envisioned a lot the past couple of days.
 More times than I can count.